-Making the decision to go to treatment for substance abuse can definitely be a positive move for an addict.
+Making the decision to go to treatment for substance abuse is the best decision for an addict.
 But sometimes the concept of what “rehab” is all about can be distorted by movie plots and celebrity rehab stories.

 So, maybe you are unclear what an effective chemical dependency rehabilitation program like Adult & Teen Challenge in South Carolina is really like?
 Perhaps we should talk about the fallacies about substance abuse rehabs in Charleston, South Carolina and other locations.

 While all rehabs in South Carolina have a standardized set of treatments, each rehab is unique.
 Success can be highly influenced mostly by the amount of time spent in the program.
 Short-term rehabs in South Carolina rarely work.
 The most effective rehabs will last several months, not a few days, since it requires that long to reteach them truth, positive thinking and responsibility for a successful future.

 Each drug or alcohol abuser has a different life experience with drugs and alcohol.
 What started the initial use and subsequent addiction can be quite different for different people.
 So, getting to the bottom of it will often take different approaches and some initial counseling.
 Addictions are often initially caused by a disappointment or a void in the person’s life, so those must be dealt with at the same time or the addiction cannot be solved.
 Often called “dual-diagnosis” treatment, this work on the heart and soul is essential, but not a part of the treatment in all rehabs.